darth30joker/darth30joker.github.io/_posts/2014-07-21-create-a-mariadb-service-on-centos-with-docker.md

 ---
-title: Create a mariadb service on CentOS with Docker
+title: Create a MariaDB service on CentOS with Docker
 layout: post
+tags: Docker, MariaDB
 ---

 Learning Docker for a long time, this is my first time to create a service with it.
-In Docker's concept, each service should be in a container, and your application may comes with many containers.
+In Docker's concept, each service should have a container, and your application may comes with many containers.

-This time, I am gonna create a mariadb service.
+This time, I am gonna create a MariaDB service.

-1. First of all, we need a `Dockerfile` to create our container:
+1. First of all, let's create a file named `Dockerfile`. `Dockerfile` is used to build an image:

         FROM centos:latest
         MAINTAINER David Xie "david.scriptfan@gmail.com"

         EXPOSE 3306

-2. With this file, we can get a clean CentOS.
-Let's try to install mariadb.
-After surfing from internet, we know that if we want to install the latest version of mariadb, we need to use its own repo.
-This is easy, just create a repo file and use it during installing mariadb.
+2. With this file, we can get a clean CentOS image, but we don't have MariaDB installed.
+MariaDB in CentOS's repo is not the latest, we can install it from MariaDB's official repo.
+This is easy, just create a repo file and put it `/etc/yum.repos.d/`.
 Our `Dockerfile` will look like this:

         FROM centos:latest
         MAINTAINER David Xie "david.scriptfan@gmail.com"